hljiang0720/hljiang.github.io/_pages/about.md

-*  **October 2021:** July 2021: Our paper submmited HCC-SI “Differentially Private Data Publication with Multi-level Data Utility".
+*  **October 2021:** Our paper submmited HCC-SI “Differentially Private Data Publication with Multi-level Data Utility".
-* ***October 2021:** July 2021: Our paper submmited ICASSP “Social Welfare Maximization in Cross-Silo Federated Learning".
+* **October 2021:** July 2021: Our paper submmited ICASSP “Social Welfare Maximization in Cross-Silo Federated Learning".

-* **September 2021** I will be teh committee member of "Cyber Security Advisor Committee" at UTRGV.
+* **September 2021:** I will be teh committee member of "Cyber Security Advisor Committee" at UTRGV.

-*  **July 2021:** July 2021: Our paper submmited Computers & Security “Strategic Signaling for Utility Control ni Audit Games".
+*  **July 2021:** Our paper submmited Computers & Security “Strategic Signaling for Utility Control ni Audit Games".

-*  **May 2021:** May 2021: Our paper accepted into IEEE Transactions on Computational Social Systems “Structure-Attribute Based Social Network De-Anonymization with Spectral Graph Partitioning".
+*  **May 2021:** Our paper accepted into IEEE Transactions on Computational Social Systems “Structure-Attribute Based Social Network De-Anonymization with Spectral Graph Partitioning".

  * **April 2021:** Our paper accepted into IEEE transactions on Knowledge and Data Engineering “Differential Privacy and Its Applications in Social Network Analysis: A Survey”.